Which Power Bank capacity (mAh) should I choose?

 Obviously they might cost a bit extra, but it pays off.
 You get a much better price vs performance ratio - like with other energy A rated appliances.

-The PowerBank itself is also beeing recharged via USB (micro-USB).
+The PowerBank itself is also being recharged via USB.
 Just connect it to your ordinary USB charger / power supply which came included with your Smarthpone / Tablet, a USB port in your computer or any other USB charging source / power supply (sold separately).

 The capacity estimation seems a bit inaccurate?